 The Big Bear Alpine Zoo currently has 4 resident black bears.
 All of our bears are rescue bears that are unable to fend for themselves and cannot be released back to the wild.

-Zuni – Our oldest bear was orphaned when someone shot his mother.
-He was too young to survive on his own.
+Zuni – Our oldest bear came to us in 2000.
+He was found in Barstow, orphaned, starving and too young to survive on his own.

-Hucklebeary – Our three legged bear came to us after he was hit by a car and his leg was so severely damaged it had to be amputated.
+Hucklebeary – Our three legged bear came to us in 2002 as a cub, after he was hit by a car and his leg was so severely damaged it had to be amputated.
 He was very young at the time and we weren’t sure he was going to survive, but he is doing great and has adapted very well to only having three legs.
-Huckleberry is a big fan of cookies.

 Hollybeary – Our only female bear came to us in 2005.
 She was left on the doorstep of a rehabilitator when she was about 3 or 4 months old.
 She had a very severe skin condition that took months to resolve, but she is beautiful and healthy now.
 Hollybeary was bottle fed for several months after her arrival and she is now dependent on humans for her survival.

-Pooh – Came to us in 2012 when he was probably about 5 years old.
+Pooh Bear – Came to us in 2012 when he was probably about 5 years old.
 He is the darkest black bear we have and he came to us from Fish and Wildlife.
 He had destroyed $8000 worth of bee hives and eaten the honey so he could not be left out in the wild since he seemed to have no fear of humans.
 He has a wonderful temperament and is settling in nicely to his new home.
-In addition to honey, Pooh loves marshmallows.